xdg-org/xdg-benchmarking/README.md

 To add a model, append a new entry under `[models]`.
 Adjust `[options]` to point at a different executable or change run cadence without editing Python.

+## Model Requirements
+Entries listed in `[models]` must point to directories that can be loaded by OpenMC.
+Each directory should either:

+- Contain a `model.xml` file compatible with `openmc.Model.from_model_xml`, or
+- Provide the standard component files (`geometry.xml`, `materials.xml`, `settings.xml`, and optionally `tallies.xml`) so `openmc.Model.from_xml` succeeds.

+When the scaling study runs, it temporarily overrides batch counts (10 total/5 inactive for eigenvalue cases, 5 batches for fixed-source) and appends a CCFE-709 flux tally.
+Models should therefore be set up so these adjustments are acceptable and so the provided executable can run them with varying thread counts.

 ## Scaling Study Script (`scaling_study.py`)
 `scaling_study.py` reads `scaling_config.i`, executes the scaling runs (or does a dry run with `--skip-runs`), and writes structured results into `results/runs/<timestamp>/`.
 It also records architecture metadata, optional raw CSV traces (`--store-raw-csv`), and the normalized configuration used for the run.
 Use this script whenever you need benchmarking data in JSON form that matches `schema.md`, e.g.: